 It’s fun to write cookbook reviews again and I have a few more coming up as well.
-You can read my review of Taste of Home’s 100 Best Recipes too.
+Another favorite recipe from a cookbook is magic coconut bars.
 This Tasty Ultimate cookbook would make a great holiday or wedding shower gift for your favorite cook or foodie.
 The recipes are simple enough making it a perfect graduation gift too.

 - 1 box brownie mix

 - 8 milk or dark chocolate truffles, unwrapped (I used Lindt)

 - Mixed fresh berries, vanilla ice cream, and chocolate sauce, (or for a simple presentation, confectioners' sugar for dusting) for serving (optional

 - Preheat oven to 350 degrees F. Grease four 6-ounce ramekins or cocottes with cooking spray.
 Place prepared dishes on a rimmed baking sheet.
 Set aside.

 - Prepare the brownie mix according to the package instructions, using the vegetable oil, eggs and ¼ cup of water.